HarshPanchal18/DevOps/kafka/README.md

    - **SASL**: Adds less overhead compared to SSL/TLS, as the authentication process is generally less computationally intensive.

 In summary, SSL/TLS focuses on `providing encryption and certificate-based authentication`, while SASL offers more flexibility in terms of authentication mechanisms, allowing integration with existing authentication infrastructure.

+### Enabling SASL Authentication in Kafka

+Kafka supports various authentication mechanisms, and one of those is **SASL (Simple Authentication and Security Layer)**.
+Enabling SASL authentication adds a layer of security, ensuring that **only authenticated users or systems can publish or consume messages.**

+1. Configure the Kafka broker
+    - Edit the `server.properties` file in the Kafka configuration directory (usually located at `/etc/kafka` or `/opt/kafka/config`).
+    - Add the following lines to enable SASL authentication:

+    **server.properties**

+    ```properties
+    listeners=SASL_PLAINTEXT://:9092
+    security.inter.broker.protocol=SASL_PLAINTEXT # Do not include any encryption, use SASL_SSL for encrypted communication
+    sasl.mechanism.inter.broker.protocol=PLAIN # Use PLAIN mechanism for inter-broker communication
+    sasl.enabled.mechanisms=PLAIN # Enable PLAIN mechanism for client authentication
+    ```

+2. Create a JAAS config file
+    - Create a file named `kafka_server_jaas.conf` in the Kafka configuration directory and reference it in Kafka start-up by setting the `KAFKA_OPTS` environment variable.
+    - Add the following lines to define the SASL authentication mechanism and user credentials:

+    **kafka_server_jaas.conf** - Every user mentioned in this file can authenticate using the designated password.
+The same file is also used to authenticate inter-broker communication with the admin user’s credentials.

+    ```properties
+    KafkaServer {
+        org.apache.kafka.common.security.plain.PlainLoginModule required
+        username="admin" # Replace with your desired username
+        password="admin-secret" # Replace with your desired password
+        user_admin="admin-secret"; # Define user credentials
+        user_alice="alice-secret"; # Define another user
+    };

+    KafkaClient {
+      org.apache.kafka.common.security.plain.PlainLoginModule required
+      username="alice"
+      password="alice-secret";
+    };
+    ```

+    ```bash
+    export KAFKA_OPTS="-Djava.security.auth.login.config=/path/to/kafka_server_jaas.conf"
+    ```

+3. Start the Kafka broker
+    - If everything is set up right, your Kafka server should boot up and be secured with SASL/PLAIN authentication.
+    - Start the Kafka broker using the following command:

+    ```bash
+    bin/kafka-server-start.sh config/server.properties
+    ```

+4. Testing the configuration

+    - Run a Kafka producer and consumer to test the SASL authentication.

+    **Producer**

+    ```bash
+    bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test-topic --producer.config /path/to/server.properties
+    ```

+    **Consumer**

+    ```bash
+    bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test-topic --from-beginning --consumer.config /path/to/server.properties
+    ```

+    - If either client isn’t properly authenticated, the operation will fail, and the broker will log an error with details that can help in diagnosing the problem.

 ### Kerberos